rudolfschmidt/najm/README.md

 # najm
-Najm is a java object mapper for mongodb
+Najm maps mongodb data to a java object model.